 Eamonn took formal piano lessons as a child.
 Never a virtuoso player on any instrument - and a performer who was always reluctant to posture and pontificate - he gradually came to realise that his real interest lay in the recording studio.
 Puzzles like this, when you've no-one else to tell you, can take many years to figure out.
 Working on mixes of his own music in the UK with experienced sound engineers like Ted Page and Colin Richardson furthered this interest (Ted spent 4 years on the road with The Cure; Colin worked at Strawberry Studios in the period when Martin Hannett was producing Joy Division).
 Eamonn currently uses Cubase in his own project studio.

 What else has played a role in shaping Eamonn's outlook?
-A family move to Shannon, Co Clare, in the late 1970s, certainly.
-With its influx of Americans and Europeans (who came to manage many of the factories on the industrial estate), and Irish who'd worked abroad, as well as refugees from Derry, Belfast, Chile and even Cambodia, Shannon was not your typical Irish town.
+A family move to Shannon, Co Clare, in the late 1970s, for sure.
+With its influx of Americans and Europeans (who came to manage many of the factories on the industrial estate), and Irish who'd worked abroad, as well as refugees from Derry, Belfast, Chile and Cambodia, Shannon was not your typical Irish town.
 Still isn't, in fact.
-In Shannon, Eamonn soon befriended Donal Fean, a music lover who lived on the same housing estate.
+It was in Shannon that Eamonn befriended Donal Fean, a music lover who lived on the same housing estate.
 A younger brother of Johnny Fean of Horslips, Donal was the first person Eamonn met who owned albums by Captain Beefheart, Stravinsky and Eric Dolphy.
 Donal had even seen Frank Zappa in concert!

-Attending his very first day at an English university, Eamonn hooked up with a kindred spirit who soon showed a similar indifference to the degree he was taking: guitarist Nick Knight.
+Attending his very first day at university, Eamonn hooked up with a kindred spirit: guitarist Nick Knight.
 Nick is the only genius Eamonn is certain he's met in his life so far.
 (You won't have heard of Nick - such is the nature of the music business).
-Eamonn, Nick and drummer Paul Lehane founded the oddly-named At the Window during the early 1980s.
-(The band-name derived from a Clive James book of TV criticism, namely that television, like "the window does not very much shape the world; only, temporarily, what we see".
-Television's "Marquee Moon" album is still one of Eamonn's favourites from this period).
+In the early 1980s, Eamonn, Nick and drummer Paul Lehane founded the curiously-titled At the Window (curious, indeed: how many other groups do you know that begin with a preposition?).
+The band-name derived from a Clive James book of TV criticism: television, like "the window does not very much shape the world; only, temporarily, what we see".
+(Television's "Marquee Moon" album is still one of Eamonn's favourites from this period).

 When the trio decided to make a demo tape of original tunes, it was recorded on Donal Fean's 4-track (portastudio) in Shannon.
 Created in a local hall over the Easter weekend of 1983, Donal's recording captured the essence of the band's sound far better than subsequent sessions made in professional studios in the UK.
-Broadcaster Dave Fanning became a fan (click on image to the left to zoom in).
-An A & R scout called Russ Conway (no, not that Russ Conway) twice recommended At The Window to the board of Phonogram Records (the label's roster of acts included The Fall, Big Country, Dire Straits and Tears For Fears).
+Broadcaster Dave Fanning became a fan (click on the image, below left, to zoom in).
+An A & R scout called Russ Conway - no relation to the piano man of the same name - twice recommended At The Window to the board of Phonogram Records (the label's roster of acts included The Fall, Big Country, Dire Straits and Tears For Fears).
 And, despite the assistance of a former manager of The Stranglers and an ally at Warner Chappell music publishers, nothing came of a move to London.
 When Eamonn returned to Ireland, he had absolutely no idea what he'd do next.
-In actuality, he renovated a cottage in rural county Clare, and started a family...
+So he did what many in his position have done: he renovated a cottage in rural county Clare, and started a family...